opendocsg/slw-judgments-backfill/2012_SGHC_129/report.md

 59     The Prosecution tendered a table of precedents for sentences of preventive detention for which I am grateful. _Perumal_ is one of the cases included in the table.
 It will be recalled that _Perumal_ was a case in which the accused person had committed a violent crime before.

-60     However, in the earlier case of _Heng Jong Cheng v Public Prosecutor_ [1999] 1 SLR(R) 769, there was no antecedent of a violent crime.
+60     However, in the earlier case of _Heng Jong Cheng v Public Prosecutor_ <span class="citation">[1999] 1 SLR(R) 769</span>, there was no antecedent of a violent crime.
 The antecedents involved housebreaking and theft by night and concealment or disposal of stolen property.
 The accused person there was then facing 23 charges of abetment of cheating, one charge of abetment of attempted cheating and one charge of affray.
 Yong CJ imposed a sentence of 20 years’ preventive detention.

 **The court’s reasons**